PaulJPhilp/ISwear/src/content/post/about-this-blog.md

 ---
-publishDate: 2024-01-30T00:00:00Z
+publishDate: 2024-11-15T00:00:00Z
-title: "About my blog, and why the name is 'I Swear It Happened Like This'"
+title: "Why the name 'I Swear It Happened Like This'"
 excerpt: "Building the future of software development by understanding the past."
-image: ~/assets/images/default.png
+image: ~/assets/images/leonercohen.png
-category: "API Design"
+category: "About"
 tags:
   - Paul Philp
   - Software and Web Development
   - Systems and Patterns
-  - Learing from the History of Technology and Innovation
 metadata:
   canonical: https://yourdomain.com/graphql-api-design-patterns
 ---